TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-08-09-stamp-static-analysis-of-templates.md

     With all this power and utils having our back, we can see templates as the next low-hanging fruit that needs our attention.
-tweet: "New Post on the 🐘 blog: STAMP - Static Analysis of Templates     #phpstan #twig #nettefw #latte"
 ---

 Are you hungry?
 I hope so.
 Let's cook some dinner for our whole family.